Phalcode/gamevault-docs/docs/advanced-usage/authentication.md

 ### Debugging OAuth2 Authentication

-- Set the environment variable `SERVER_LOG_LEVEL` environment variable to `debug` to receive detailed logs about the authentication process.
+You can set the environment variable `SERVER_LOG_LEVEL` environment variable to `debug` to receive detailed logs about the authentication process.

 ### Limitations